friendly/HistDataVis/README.md

 # HistDataVis <img src="images/FriendlyWainer-thumb.jpg" width=60 style="float: right;" alt="Book cover">

-HistDataVis is the rmarkdown web site to accompany our  book, [A History of Visualization and Graphic Communication](https://www.hup.harvard.edu/catalog.php?isbn=9780674975231), published in June 2021 by Harvard University Press.
+HistDataVis is the rmarkdown for the
+[HistDataVis web site](http://friendly.github.io/HistDataVis) to accompany our  book, [A History of Visualization and Graphic Communication](https://www.hup.harvard.edu/catalog.php?isbn=9780674975231), published in June 2021 by Harvard University Press.
 We try to provide an overview of the book, and include some color images and text that does not appear in the printed edition.